For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Getting into the advertising industry could see you working in a variety of roles from a graduate level.
 For example, you could take on an Account Executive role, where you'll be in charge of communicating with clients and keeping them up to date.
 Or you could be a Junior Producer, taking charge of organising and facilitating campaigns and shoots.

 Degree grades don't always matter massively to ad agencies, either.
-They're more interested in being able to see that you're interested in advertising, have good brand awareness and can think creatively.
+They're more interested in seeing that you have a passion for advertising, have good brand awareness and can think creatively.

 Be aware that an agency may initially offer you a position as a runner if they feel your CV isn't quite there yet, and these positions pay considerably less than the starting salary mentioned above.